 Custom dashboard and goal configuration can help you identify the most useful reports and keep an eye on the overall performance of your website.
 Google Analytics offers online training for its tools if you want to improve your analytics skills.

 Once you have good data and know how to work with it, you can take business goal questions and find useful answers in your website’s data.
+Your website goals will align with your business goals, and the information in your web analytics reports will be relevant to those goals.
 Using this information to plan your strategy is a smart move.